clulab/habitus-utils/directionality/README_commandline_input.md

 ### Details of Inputs

+Consider you want to model the probability of yield to occur at the end of the sentence: weather improves yield .

-There are the expected inputs for this application.
+Then these are the expected inputs for this application:

-- causal variables
+- causal variables (e.g.,weather)
-- effect variables
+- effect variables (e.g.,yield)
-- trigger verbs
+- trigger verbs (e.g.,improves)
 - masked language model

 ##### Causal and effect variables:

  - should be provided after the command line arguments of `--causes` and `--effects` respectively.

+ e.g.,`--causes education education_standard`
  - each cause variable must be separated from another using a space e.g., `education weather`

  - if a causal variable is multi token, use underscore `_` to separate them e.g.,`education_level`